 Top 10 Supermassive Games' Horror Games, Ranked

-Halloween has just passed so we decided to close out the spooky season by ranking our favorite horror games made by Supermassive Games.
-From Until Dawn to their Dark Pictures anthology series, Supermassive Games has forged their path into the horror scene by creating interactive horror games that took the gaming industry by storm and so, we are proud to be ranking some of their best games yet.
+Halloween has just passed, so we decided to close out the spooky season by ranking our favorite horror games made by Supermassive Games.
+From Until Dawn to their Dark Pictures anthology series, Supermassive Games has forged its path into the horror scene by creating interactive horror games that took the gaming industry by storm.

 10º - Hidden Agenda

 Hidden Agenda is a cinematic adventure game that whisks players away on a story of investigation, corruption, and tension.
-Players utilize the PlayLink system to make choices on their smartphones that have a serious impact on the story with multiple endings to see.
-Although it has good visuals and is fun to play the mini-games for finding clues, some spotty voice acting and a somewhat predictable storyline brings this title down.
-Its core factor of being able to screw with each other's choices adds a bit of comedy value and fun for solo or in groups.
-All in all, Hidden Agenda provides an excellent base of interactivity but does not perform well due both to narrative shortcomings and limitations brought on by technology itself.
+Players utilize the PlayLink system to make choices on their smartphones that have a serious impact on the story, with multiple endings to see.
+Although it has good visuals and is fun to play the mini-games for finding clues, some spotty voice acting and a somewhat predictable storyline detract from this title.
+Its core factor of being able to influence each other's choices adds a bit of comedy value and fun for solo or in groups.
+All in all, Hidden Agenda provides an excellent base of interactivity, but it does not perform well due to both narrative shortcomings and limitations imposed by technology itself.

 9º - The Dark Pictures: Switchback VR